Corruption in Malta

-Corruption in Malta is a persistent and systemic problem which affects various sectors of the government and public services.
+Corruption in Malta is a rampant problem which affects various sectors of the government and public services and is also rooted very deeply into social and political culture.
 It does not only undermine public trust in government institutions but also adversely affects economic development and the rule of law.
 Corruption in the Maltese islands has significantly increased since the Malta Labour Party returned to power in 2013.
-In fact, Malta's record of clean governance has decreased since 2013, and the country is now considered among one of the worst EU member states in tackling corruption according to Transparency International.
-The same association reported that Malta dropped to its lowest ever ranking of 65th place in a report published on February 2025.
+In fact, Malta's record of clean governance has decreased since 2013, and the country is now considered one of the worst EU member states in tackling corruption according to Transparency International.
+The same association reported that Malta dropped to its lowest ever ranking of 65th place in a report published in February 2025.

 Corruption scandals

 An example of high-profile corruption case in Malta involved Steward Healthcare, an American healthcare company.
 It was awarded a €400 million contract to renovate and manage three state-owned hospitals into world-class healthcare providers within eight years.
 Allegations of fraud and corruption emerged and this involved high-ranking government officials such as the former prime minister Joseph Muscat.
 It was found through leaked emails that Steward Healthcare transferred millions of euros to Accutor, a Swiss firm that paid consultancy fees to Muscat.
 Although there is no direct evidence yet linking the payments as bribes to Muscat, Steward Healthcare's payments were passed off as consultancy payments to consultants such as the former prime minister.
 A criminal report later revealed that the company created a political support fund that diverted money from the hospital contract to Muscat and two other senior Maltese officials via Accutor and related firms.
 Steward Healthcare is also accused of conducting surveillance and disinformation operations against its critics.

 Another corruption scandal that demonstrates the institutionalization of corruption in Malta involved the drug trafficking case of the Nigerian nationals Kofi Otule and Austine Uche in 2016.
 Allegations of judicial corruption stem from perceptions of inconsistencies in the evidence presented as well as questions of fairness and integrity on the part of involved authorities within the judicial system.
 In Otule and Uche's case, the court's decision to employ unreliable witness affected the length of the litigation process and also undermined the case brought against the defendants.